In this post, I will show you the advantages and limitations of Object Storage.

 Luckily, object-based storage does not have hierarchical systems like directories or folders, so using such technology to retrieve data becomes less complicated.

-Furthermore, there is a reduced likelihood of a delay in performance, allowing easier management of large quantities of unstructured data.
+Furthermore, there is a reduced likelihood of performance delays, allowing for easier management of large quantities of unstructured data.

 5. Faster Data Retrieval